ahauserus/ahauserus/README.md

 ### 💫 About Me
 I am Ahauserus (pseudo name), a highly skilled professional based in Nairobi, Kenya.
-With expertise in software development, UX/UI design, and cyber security.
-I excel in creating well-organized and collaborative projects.
+With expertise in software development, UX/UI design, and cyber security, I excel in creating well-organized and collaborative projects.
 Through my technical proficiency, user-centric design approach, and commitment to security, I deliver innovative solutions that meet the diverse needs of clients and users.

 ### 🌐 Social